 Earth Notes: On the TEDDINET-Ctech Non-domestic Energy Symposium (2017/06)

-Notes from the symposium.
+Here ae my brief notes from the symposium.

 Keynote 1: Angela Ruepert from University of Groningen